lblod/app-worship-decisions-database/README.md

           DCR_SYNC_BASE_URL: "https://organisaties.abb.vlaanderen.be"
           DCR_DISABLE_INITIAL_SYNC: "true"
           DCR_DISABLE_DELTA_INGEST: "true"
+          DCR_LANDING_ZONE_DATABASE: "virtuoso" # for the initial sync, we go directly to virtuoso
+          DCR_REMAPPING_DATABASE: "virtuoso" # for the initial sync, we go directly to virtuoso
     update-bestuurseenheid-mock-login:
+        entrypoint: ["echo", "Service-disabled to not confuse the service"]
+    submissions-consumer:
         entrypoint: ["echo", "Service-disabled to not confuse the service"]
     ```
   - `docker-compose up -d`